 Metro envisions a region and state where a person's race, place of birth, ethnicity or zip code does not predict their future prospects and where all residents can enjoy economic opportunity and quality of life.
-Metro therefore supports policies that acknowledge past discrimination (including using financial compensation to address past disparities, theft, and broken promises at the federal, state, and local level), eliminate current disparities, and promote inclusion and accessibility in public programs, services, facilities and policies.
-Metro supports removing barriers, through targeted universalism-based policies, to the full participation of Black, Indigenous, and immigrant communities as well as all communities of color in economic and social opportunities.
+Metro therefore supports policies that acknowledge past discrimination, eliminate current disparities and promote inclusion and accessibility in public programs, services, facilities and policies.
+Metro supports removing barriers to the full participation of Black, Indigenous, and immigrant communities as well as all communities of color in economic and social opportunities.
 Metro also recognizes the need for disaggregated data to help decision-makers better understand the needs and challenges faced by Black, Indigenous and People of Color, and efforts to center those lived experiences in decision-making.